-Impacts (Please tick or specify) Positive Negative Both X Impacts Identified Supporting evidence • How will you maximise positive/minimise negative impacts?
-Owner +Extra care accommodation will be managed in line with all equalities legislation ensuring that all residents receive services and support appropriately and regardless of sexual orientation.
-As extra care housing tenancy based, individuality relation to housing a under the Equality A riduals' rights in re protected Extra care housing managers and care providers will be expected to deliver services in compliance with equalities legislation, including equal access to quality services for all, regardless of sexual orientation.
-Contracts will be regularly monitored to ensure compliance over the operational lifetime of the extra care settings. oing during espan of the egy.
+Impacts (Please tick or specify) Positive Negative Both x Impacts Identified Supporting evidence • How will you maximise positive/minimise negative impacts? positive/minimise negative When will this be Owner +Extra care accommodation will be managed in line with all equalities legislation ensuring that all residents receive services and support appropriately and regardless of sexual orientation.
+As extra care housing tenancy based, individuality and the Equality A viduals' rights in re protected Extra care house managers and of providers will be to deliver service compliance with legislation, inclusive access to quality for all, regardless orientation.
+Corn be regularly more ensure compliant the operational the extra care services. care e expected ees in n equalities uding equal ey services es of sexual etracts will nitored to nce over lifetime of oing during espan of the egy.
 The Extra Care Strategy Team will be responsible for ensuring compliance by housing and care providers

 What other changes is the council planning/already in place that may affect the same groups of residents?

 Are there any dependencies decisions makers need to be aware of?